Epigene/chess_sense/README.md

 # Chess Sense
+WORK IN PROGRESS.
 A Rails app for maintaining your chess game database and gleaning insights with powerful statistical analysis.

 ## Installation
 1. Consult `Gemfile` for Ruby and bundler versions, install those.